 Check the heads of the screws you are about to use are resting on the holding tape.
 Screws that sit proud of the tape could jam your driver.

 Select the correct screw length on your driver.

 Press the trigger, then press the nose of the driver down onto the material being worked in a smooth action.
 Don’t remove the driver from the worksurface until you feel the clutch disengage.

 Collated drywall screws: In fine or coarse thread, with a bugle head for even stress distribution to protect the drywall surface.

 No other UK collated screw supplier offers a better combination of range, quality and value.
-Order your collated screws now or, if you’re not sure which is the right screw for your application, call us on 0161 794 1783.
-We’ll be happy to help.
+Order your collated screws now and receive free next day delivery on orders over £60.
+Get price break discounts on large orders.